What are STDs?

 Results are normally available within 3-7 days after your kit is received at the lab for processing.
 Once testing has been completed you will receive an automated email notification informing you that your results are ready and can be accessed via your secure online account.

 No. We are a confidential testing provider.
 No information about you or your testing will be submitted to an insurance carrier or go on your permanent medical record.
 All medical and billing information is private and protected by HIPAA.

 Is my testing really private?

 We do everything possible to safeguard your information on our secure, HIPAA compliant servers.
 Although your name will be printed on the lab results report, your samples are only identified by barcode numbers for processing purposes.
 Your results are not provided to any insurance company or health care provider medical records system.
-Only you have access to your report via your account login and you may delete your account at any time.

 Are my results ever shared?

 Some government health agencies require certain types of positive results be reported.
 Reporting requirements vary by geographic location and are used for tracking the prevalence of new infections for public health awareness.
 Most agencies require Name (name on test report), City (or zip code) and which result is positive.

 As a CAP accredited, CLIA certified, HIPAA compliant lab, Molecular Testing Labs™ meets nationwide standards for clinical testing.
 We also abide by state and federal laws regulating medical privacy.

 Refrain from further sexual activity until you have spoken with your health care provider.

 A full copy of your clinical lab results are available via your secure account access.
 You can download/print the report and share it with your health care provider who will determine how to best proceed regarding your results.
 We do not provide any medical guidance or prescription services.